EINION vs IESTYN ap GWRGAN - THE CONQUEST OF GLAMORGAN

 And he would have come from lands which did border Iestyn's lands.

-to embellish the Leland tale with their own conjectures.
-Iolo Morgannwg says it was Iestyn who hired Fitz Hamo and
+the Leland tale with their own conjectures.
+Iolo Morgannwg says it was Iestyn who hired Fitz Hamo and his men as

-his men as mercenaries to war against Rhys ap Tewdwr.
-Also joining Iestyn was "Einion, the son of Collwyn, Lord of Dimetia
+mercenaries to war against Rhys ap Tewdwr.
+Also joining Iestyn was "Einion, the son of Collwyn, Lord of Dimetia and

 Iolo claims that after this army defeated Rhys and the Normans departed, contention sprang up between Iestyn, Einion and Cedrych.

 The latter two went after the Normans, cited the injustice of Iestyn's conduct, and invited them to return to Glamorgan and

 help them take it from Iestyn and share it among themselves.
 Supposedly the men of Glamorgan were hostile toward Iestyn

 and he could count on little or no support beyond his own warband of about 300 men.

 similiar account of the conquest of Glamorgan in which he says after Einion and Cedrych came to assist Iestyn, it was Einion's